Last updated October 27 2020

 - Harassment of any nature including without limitation offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion, as well as sexual images, deliberate intimidation, stalking, harassing photography or recording, and unwelcome sexual or romantic attention.

-- Threats – directly or indirectly threatening someone physically or verbally.
+- Threats – director or indirectly threatening someone physically or verbally.
 For example, threatening to publicize sensitive information about someone’s personal life.

 - Blatant-isms – directly or indirectly saying things that are explicitly racist, sexist, homophobic, etc. For example, arguing that some people are less intelligent because of their gender, race, religion, or political orientation.
 Small mistakes made in conversation are not code of conduct violations.
 However, repeating something after it has been pointed out to you that you broke a social rule, or antagonizing or arguing with someone who has pointed out your ill-will is considered unwelcoming behaviour, and is not allowed at Capitalmind.